Fittonia albivenis 'Argyroneura'

 When a Fittonia is severely dehydrated, most of its leaves will crisp-up and fall off - leaving you with a naked plant.
 Although it may spell the end of juvenile plantlets, there may still be light at the end of the tunnel for more established specimens.
-If its stem is still plump without any signs of retraction, prune-away the seriously affected areas and contain the plant (with its pot) in a transparent bag that has small holes.
+If its stem is still plump without any signs of retraction, prune-away the seriously affected areas and contain the plant (with its pot) in a transparent bag or glass container (image below) that has small holes.
 Keep the soil continually moist, providing a good level of indirect light and temperatures above 15°C (59°F).
-After a few weeks, new life will form in the nodal junctions on the stems, signalling the start of its recovery process.
-Maintain a sealed environment for the following month until you feel it's necessary to release it back into the open air.
-For the prevention of environmental shock, be sure to introduce a humidity tray for higher levels of atmospheric moisture around the plant in its new setting.
-Not only will this ease the specimen back into normal functioning life, but it'll also reduce the rate of transpiration (water-loss in the leaves), and therefore downplay the risk of dehydration and further decline.
+Remove from the bag or transparent container after two months of solid foliar growth.

 An under-humid room will not benefit Fittonia in the slightest.
 Mist the foliage weekly and introduce a humidity tray to keep life manageable.
 Avoid situating it within four metres of an operating heater, as the dry air will spread up the process of browning leaf-tips and soil dryness.

-Excessive yellowing older leaves are typically due to over-watering, where soil conditions are far too soggy for its liking.
+Rapidly yellowing older leaves and shriving stems are typical signs of over-watering, where soil conditions are far too soggy for its liking.
 There are two ways in which you can help alleviate the situation; decrease irrigations, move to a brighter location with bright indirect light, or inspect the root ball for root rot.
-For the latter, check for brown, mushy root systems, commonly found at the base of the pot.
-If the roots are yellow and plump, you're good to go; however, if they're not, cut off the affected areas using clean utensils and replace some of the soggy soil with a fresh batch of houseplant compost; introduce some grit for extra drainage and promotion of a stronger root system.
+For the latter (like the photoed Fittonia above), check for brown, mushy root systems, commonly found at the base of the pot.
+If the roots are yellow and plump, you're good to go; however, if they're black and weak, cut off the affected areas using clean utensils and replace some of the soggy soil with a fresh batch of 'Houseplant' compost; introduce some grit for extra drainage and promotion of a stronger root system.

 Curled leaves and brown leaf-edges are the result of too little water and over-exposure to the sun.
 Fittonia are best located in bright, indirect settings, and those that haven't acclimatised to the harsh rays will show signs of sun-scorch and environmental shock.
 A splash of winter sunlight is acceptable as long as the soil moisture is regularly observed, with complete avoidance once summer comes along.